valgrindCTF/website/src/posts/quantum_detanglement.md

 ## Overview

+Quantum Detanglement was the challenge with the fewest solves in the cryptography category at the UVT CTF 2025.
 Alice and Bob share a zero-noise quantum link and repeatedly prepare Bell pairs.
 Bob encodes a secret message by applying Pauli operators to his half of each pair (super-dense coding), and the server prints the resulting 2-qubit state vectors without collapsing them.
 Our goal is to reconstruct Bob’s classical message—the flag—by analyzing the printed stream of state vectors.

 ## 1. Challenge Description